Ally1999/Point-of-sale/README.md

 How it works:
 - Uploads only files missing in the remote (name + size comparison).
 - Cleans the remote by deleting items older than `daysToKeep` and trimming to `maxFilesToKeep`.
-- Default cron: daily at 1 PM server time (see `cloud-backup.js` to change).
+- Default cron: top of every minute during the 3 PM hour (see `cloud-backup.js` or `backup.config.js` to change).
+- Set `cloud.enabled = false` to temporarily turn the agent off without touching scripts.

 ### PostgreSQL Dump Agent